East Palestine, Ohio, train derailment: Subsequent derailments

 On March 4, 2023, another Norfolk Southern train derailed near Springfield, Ohio.
 The train was not transporting any hazardous chemicals, according to Norfolk Southern.
 In a statement on Sunday, March 5, 2023, the company reported that 28 cars of the 212-car train derailed, after initially reporting that 20 had derailed.
 The company also reported that the train's two-person crew was unharmed.
-Ohio senator Sherrod Brown referred to the two derailments as "unacceptable".
-No cause for the crash has been determined.
+Ohio senator Brown referred to the two derailments as "unacceptable."
+In the NTSB preliminary report released on February 13, the NTSB said an overheated wheel bearing likely caused the derailment.